-The Multifaceted Benefits of Play in Child Development
+The Many Benefits of Play in Child Development

-Contemporary developmental psychology recognizes play as a complex, multifaceted phenomenon that serves as the primary vehicle for learning and development.
-Research indicates that play activates multiple neural networks simultaneously, creating robust connections that form the foundation for future learning.
+Developmental psychology today sees play as a complex process that is the main way children learn and grow.
+Research shows that play activates multiple brain areas at once, creating strong connections that form the foundation for future learning.

 Cognitive Development Through Play